 Rent will mostly likely be your largest expenditure when you're studying abroad so it's best to start researching your options as soon as possible.
 There's lots of accommodation types to choose from, like university-managed dorms, rental apartments, or even rooms in a private house.

 You may find that it's easier to make friends while living in university accommodation, and that any facilities you might need - like laundry and dining halls - will be close by, if not on campus.
 Your university might even set aside student housing for first-year students, so take a look at your prospective university's website to see what they have to offer.

 You'll need to prove you have the funds to support yourself, as well as where the funds came from, while studying in the UK.
-Tier 4 visa students can set up a basic bank account in the UK, but it'll be easier (and you'll save time) if you set up an overseas bank account in advance.
+Those with a Student or Child Student visa can set up a basic bank account in the UK, but it'll be easier (and you'll save time) if you set up an overseas bank account in advance.

 In the UK, you're usually required to have a bank account to apply for a mobile phone contract and to pay your utility bills.
 If you're working, your employer might also expect you to have an account for them to directly deposit your salary into.
 Open an overseas account to receive your debit or credit card prior to departure (subject to local regulations) and to be able to access full banking services, like global bank transfers.

-The British Council estimates that it costs GBP12,000 per year1 for a student studying in the UK, not including tuition.
+The British Council estimates that it costs on average GBP12,600 per year1 for a student studying in the UK, not including tuition.
 Your scholarship(s) may cover certain expenses, which makes it easier to budget.
 The Newton-Bhabha Fund for UK and Indian PhD scholars, for example, covers accommodation, a stipend, visa fees, international airfares and travel insurance.

 Not sure how much it's going to cost you?
 Search for your university in this student budget calculator and you'll have a pretty good idea.